Before you sign a lease, calculate how big an office you need using these estimates.

 - Over what period of time will I add the staff?

-- What kind of staff will I be adding, executive, administrative, or sales?
+- What kind of staff will I be adding – executive, administrative or sales?

 Knowing how many people you employ now helps you estimate how much space you need today to operate your business comfortably; building in your anticipated growth helps you expand your business without costly interruptions.

-At the lower end of the range is the open space plan, which has no private offices.
+At the low end of the range is the open space plan, which has no private offices.
 Call centers and sales offices generally use this configuration and have desks or workstations grouped together.
 At the high end of the range is the traditional hard-wall or private office layout.
-Law offices, for example, have almost all private offices, large conference rooms and support rooms such as libraries, kitchens and file rooms.
-You need to determine what type of office layout suits your business best; open space, private office or a combination of both.
+Law offices, for example, have almost all private offices, large conference rooms, and support rooms such as libraries, kitchens and file rooms.
+You need to determine what type of office layout suits your business best: open space, private office or a combination of both.
 This will allow you to accurately estimate the amount of space you will need during the term of your lease.